Strimzi Documentation Contributor Guide

 Note

-You only have to generate the Custom Resource API Reference if you changed anything in the api module of the Java code.
+You only have to generate the Strimzi Custom Resource API Reference if you changed anything in the api module of the Java code.

 Appendix A: Files and attributes